 Install FIA Biosum Manager—the analyst-friendly software that manages workflow associated with the many data manipulation and analysis procedures in a BioSum project.

 If Oracle 11g XE (11.2.0) has already been installed via procedures consistent with those specified in this guide, there is no need to reinstall this component.
 Oracle 11g documentation is available in c:\ fia_biosum\setup\oracle11g_xe\oracle_11g_setup_instructions.pdf after self-extraction of FIA_BIOSUM_SETUP, but if the installation is successful, it is typically not needed.
+User permissions on the USFS network prohibit the installation of Oracle 11g XE.

 Software Requirements for Computers Running BioSum